AzariasB/escaya/README.md

 A live demo can be found [here](https://escaya.github.io/escaya) and includes all parts of the parser even code that haven't been open sourced yet.

-Incremental parsing have been enabled in the online demo.
-You can see the recovered AST nodes if you open the console in your browser while in `recovery mode`.
+Incremental parsing have been enabled, and you can see the recovered AST nodes if you open the console in your browser while in `recovery mode`.

 ## Performance